KonstantinOrlov/telegram-mini-app-auth/README.md

   });
 ```

-After successful authorization, records the following data in the Claims:
+After successful authorization, records the following data in the Claims(if not null):
 - **tma_user_id** - A unique identifier for the telegram user.
 - **tma_username** - Username of the telegram user.
 - **tma_first_name** - First name of the telegram user.